uofu-ccts/redcap-budget-calculator/README.md

 You will find that PHing is now installed at **&lt;project folder&gt;/vendor/phing/phing/bin/phing.php** and can run with the command 'php ./vendor/phing/phing/bin/phing.php'.
 However, the 'vendor' directory is not stable and contents will come and go during the build process.
 Copy the ./vendor/phing directory to '&lt;project folder&gt;/bin/phing' and run the default PHing task with the command 'php bin/phing/phing/bin/phing.php'.

-To build the react client with NPM and then assemble the Budget Calculator external module use the command 'php bin/phing/phing/bin/phing.php distwithclient'.
+To build the react client with NPM and then assemble the Budget Calculator external module use the command 'php bin/phing/phing/bin/phing.php buildall'.
 The default task uses a prebuilt React client, instead of building from the React source in the bcclient directory.